Fabian Frei: Basel

+To the beginning of the 2008–09 season he was member of the Basel team that won the Uhrencup.
+They beat Legia Warsaw 6–1 and played a 2–2 draw with Borussia Dortmund to end the table on top slot above Dortmund and Luzern.
+Frei played his UEFA Champions League debut for Basel on 26 November 2008 in the 5–0 away defeat against Shakhtar Donetsk.
+He scored his first goal with the team in the home game on 4 December 2008.
+It was the last goal of the match as Basel won 3–1 against FC Aarau.

 In July 2009, due to the fact that Basel strengthened their squad for the beginning of the 2009–10 Swiss Super League season, Basel's new trainer Thorsten Fink loaned Fabian Frei to FC St. Gallen.
-During his two-year loan in St. Gallen he played 64 league games in which he scored 13 goals.
+During his two-year loan in St. Gallen, he played 64 league games in which he scored 13 goals.

 For the start of the 2011–12 Swiss Super League season he was recalled to Basel, the reigning Swiss Champions, and he immediately won his place in the starting eleven.
 Frei scored his first Champions League goal for Basel on 14 September 2011 in the Group C 2–1 home win against Oțelul Galați, his second on 27 September in the 3–3 draw at Old Trafford against Manchester United and his third on 22 November in the Arena Națională, in Bucharest, as Basel won the away game against Oțelul Galați 3–2.
 At the end of the 2011–12 season, Frei won the Double, the League Championship title and the Swiss Cup with Basel.

 At the end of the Swiss Super League season 2012–13 Frei won the Championship title and was Swiss Cup runner up with Basel.
 In the 2012–13 UEFA Europa League Basel advanced as far as the semi-finals, there being matched against the reigning UEFA Champions League holders Chelsea, but they were knocked out, losing both home and away tie, beaten 2–5 on aggregate.

 At the end of the 2013–14 Super League season Frei won his fourth league championship with Basel.
 They also reached the final of the 2013–14 Swiss Cup, but were beaten 2–0 by Zürich after extra time.
 During the 2013–14 Champions League season Basel reached the group stage and finished the group in third position.
 Thus they qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 In their season 2013–14 Basel played a total of 68 matches (36 Swiss League fixtures, 6 Swiss Cup, 6 Champions League and 10 Europa League and 10 test matches).
 Frei totaled 66 appearances, 34 League, 6 Cup, 6 Champions League and 10 Europa League as well all 10 in the test games.